Faridacoding/API-and-AI-Documentation-Samples/Machine Learning Voice Assistant/Stationary Noise Cleaning.md

 - The first audio file in the AVICAR dataset has a male voice speaking the word **"Done"** in a moving car environment.

-- The background noise of the moving car(humming noise) is captured along with the human voice during audio recording.
+- The background noise of the moving car (humming noise) is captured along with the human voice during audio recording.
 This background noise is a stationary noise and it should be removed.

 - Duration of the first audio file = 0.9470625 seconds

 - The spectrum graph shows distorted amplitude wave
-    - There are wavy spikes throughout the length of the audio.
+    - Spectrum shows wavy spikes throughout the length of the audio.
     - These wavy spikes implies background noise of the moving car.

 # [](displayline)